Traveling with an injury

 Stop doing whatever you were doing and cool the affected area.
 This makes blood vessels constrict, so less fluid leaks into the tissues and the swelling stays minor.
 Cooling also suppresses the inflammatory reaction, keeps bruising local and makes the pain tolerable.

-Then apply pressure to compress the site and elevate your arm or leg.
+Then apply pressure to compress the site and elevate the injured area.

 Supports and braces